 Like pedals, grips are a great way to add a little color to your child’s bike.
 This is a great add when your kiddos existing grips are wearing down.
 (You never want to have an exposed bar end–that’s super dangerous).

 You do want to pay attention to handlebar diameter and grip width when ordering.
 Make sure to check out our grip guide below for more info on choosing grips.

 More Options: 9 Best Kids Bike Grips & How To Choose!

 You spent all that money to get your kiddo a good quality bike.
 Now you better make sure your investment is protected.

 While most bike locks are crazy hard for kids to operate (or carry), there are a few child-friendly locks we recommend.
 Our favorite of those is the Woom lock*.

 More Options: 7 Best Kid-Friendly Bike Locks

 Lights can either be practical (for doing a night mountain bike ride with your kiddo), safe (for riding near traffic at dusk), or just plain silly and fun.
-For the latter two scenarios, we like wheel lights and our favorite brand is Monkey Lights.
-(They fit kids bikes sizes 16″ and up).
+Some of our favorites are the Knog Frog lights*.
+They are small, easy to mount, and come in a variety of colors.